 Sometimes egg whites are added to sour drinks.
 However, egg whites are not required for it to be a “sour” cocktail.
 Lemon or lime juice paired with base alcohol constitutes a sour.

-Why Should You Add an Egg White to a Vodka Sour?
+Why Should You Add an Egg White Foam to a Vodka Sour?

-You should add an egg white to a vodka sour because it constitutes a traditional ingredient.
-It can add additional flavor and texture to your vodka sour.
-The egg white turns into a foam once you shake the drink, and contrary to popular belief, your drink won’t taste like egg.
+Add the egg white to a vodka sour because it is a traditional ingredient.
+It can add additional flavor and a foamy texture to your vodka sour.
+The egg white turns into foam once you shake it in a cocktail shaker without ice, and contrary to popular belief, your drink won’t taste like an egg.

 The foam adds a layer of smooth texture and richness to the drink that it traditionally wouldn’t have.
-The egg foam is also visually appealing as it adds a literal extra layer to the drink.
-Just like meringue adds a sweet layer to a pie, so the egg white foam is a bonus to the vodka sour or any sour cocktail, for that matter.
+The egg foam is also visually appealing, adding a literal extra layer to the drink.
+Just like meringue adds a sweet layer to a pie, the white egg foam is a bonus to the vodka sour or any sour cocktail, for that matter.

 Vodka Sour vs. Whiskey Sour.
 What’s the Difference?

-Since vodka is primarily flavorless, vodka sours will taste more tart because of the intense lemon presence.
+Since vodka is primarily flavorless, vodka sours will taste tarter because of the intense lemon presence.
 Additionally, some people describe vodka sours as tasting more neutral than whiskey sours since vodka has a plain taste.